JuliaText/CorpusLoaders.jl/docs/src/IMDB.md

 IMDB movie reviews dataset a standard collection for Binary Sentiment Analysis task.
 It is used for benchmarking Sentiment Analysis algorithms.
 It provides a set of 25,000 highly polar movie reviews for training, and 25,000 for testing.
 There is additional unlabeled data for use as well.
 Raw text and already processed bag of words formats are provided

-Structure of the reviews contain different levels: documents, sentences, words/tokens, characters
+Structure of the reviews contain different levels:<br>
+documents, sentences, words/tokens, characters

 Whole data is divided into 5 parts which can be accessed by providing following keywords: <br>